Eric-1986/faCRSA/readme.md

 # faCRSA
-A fully automated pipeline for the high-throughput analysis of crop root system architecture.
+A fully automated pipeline for the high-throughput analysis of crop root system architecture. ❤️ Try faCRSA at https://root.aiphenomics.com/.
 ## 1. Installation and launcher
 - faCRSA has been tested under Ubuntu 18.04 LTS, CentOS 7, macOS 12 Monterey, and Windows 10 with Python 3.6.0.
 - ⚠️**Before installing faCRSA, you must install Anaconda.**